Advertisement

 2. Mayank Yadav

 Mayank Yadav had his fair share of struggles while transforming from a frail 15-year-old to a frighteningly quick fast bowler.
 He has quickly risen into the ranks of Indian cricket, earning recognition as one of the country's fastest bowlers.
-His fastest recorded delivery stands at an impressive 156.7 km/h, achieved during the 2024 Indian Premier League (IPL) season, marking one of the quickest deliveries in the tournament's history.
+His fastest recorded delivery stands at an impressive 156.7 km/h, achieved during the 2024 Indian Premier League (IPL) season, becoming one of the bowlers with the fastest deliveries in IPL history.
 Yadav's cricketing journey began with his domestic debut for Delhi in 2021.

 His performances caught the interest of the Lucknow Super Giants, who signed him ahead of the IPL 2022 season.
 His fastest recorded delivery stands at an impressive 156.7 km/h, achieved during the 2024 Indian Premier League (IPL) season, marking one of the fastest deliveries in the tournament's history.
 Mayank Yadav continues to be a promising talent in Indian cricket.
 But his career has been hampered by injuries.
 This makes him one of the fastest bowler in India at present.